 The steering on the dune racer is not quite so sharp.
 The Power Wheels has a large turning radius which isn't really ideal in the racing series since there are some quick maneuvering to be done.
 The Power Wheels was quite slow when the staff of Boca Bearings were testing it out.
-Later on we found that the power wheels can go a bit faster.
+Later on we found that the power wheels can go a bit faster, obtaining the fastest power wheels is the goal.
 Maximum speed was 5mph, according to the Power Wheels product description on walmart.com.
 At 5mph, the Power Wheels was more fun to drive.

-To better understand the frame of the dune racer, me and Bryan C. decided to take apart some of the plastic pieces starting with the front and to better see the steering setup.
+To better understand the frame of the power wheels dune racer extreme, me and Bryan C. decided to take apart some of the plastic pieces starting with the front and to better see the steering setup.

 We ended up taking apart more than we planned to.
 The plan was to just to remove a steering cover at the bottom.
 But, we ended up just going for it and decided to go all the way.
 So we decided to look what motors were driving the dune racer.
 We removed the coverings in the back of the dune racer and found two motors, one for each rear wheel.